NXGN: Matthijs de Ligt, Kai Havertz and where 2018's best wonderkids are now

 2021: Chong's spell in Germany was cut short in January 2021, before joining Club Brugge on loan for the remainder of the campaign.
 He then signed for Birmingham City on a season-long loan ahead of the 2021-22 season.

-2022: Despite missing over three months of action after undergoing groin surgery in November, Chong has performed well in the Championship, suggesting things are moving in the right direction for the Dutchman.
+2022: Despite missing over three months of action after undergoing groin surgery in November, Chong performed well in the Championship, and Birmingham made his move permanent in the summer of 2022.

 Facundo Colidio | Inter